Early Assessment and Support Alliance

 "In the beginning it’s fearful, not understanding…the first aspect of EASA is that they stepped up, gave me some background and what steps to take, what is going on that was a tremendous help and difference."

 - Anonymous parent

 The Early Assessment and Support Alliance (EASA) team identifies youth with symptoms of psychosis as early as possible, and provides the most effective support and treatment so they can be successful.
 Yet, we can not do that without your support.
 Early referral is key.

 Talk to parents or other family members about what you observe.

 Anyone can refer to EASA, or can call for an anonymous consultation.
 EASA can meet with the family at school, home, or any other location.

-EASA services are available without regard to ability to pay.
-No on will be denied clinical services because of an inability to pay.
-Wallowa Valley Center for Wellness does not discriminate on the basis of race, color, religion, national origin, retaliation, sex (includes pregnancy-related conditions), or association with protected class.
+EASA services are available without regard to the ability to pay.
+No one will be denied clinical services because of an inability to pay.
+Wallowa Valley Center for Wellness does not discriminate on the basis of race, color, religion, national origin, retaliation, sex (includes pregnancy-related conditions), or association with a protected class.
 Language services, interpreters, or other assistive aids are available at no cost.